lwizchz/BasicEventEngineFrontend/README.md

 ## How to use

-*Compilation support will be added in the near future*

-1. Install wxPython and watchdog:
+1. Install wxPython and optionally watchdog:

         sudo pip install wxpython watchdog